oradbsec/AskTomDBSecurity/2023-01/README.md

 Interested in beta testing Oracle's latest long term release of Oracle Database?
 Sign up at https://tinyurl.com/OracleBeta

+# Oracle Transparent Data Encryption (TDE) enhancements in 2022

+In 19.14, per-PDB keystores are available
+- Cloud and on-premises databases
+- Available 19.11, 19.12, 19.13 with patch 32235513
+- Only available with TDE-wallet or Oracle Key Vault

+In 19.16, the TDE initialization parameter TABLESPACE_ENCRYPTION supersedes ENCRYPT_NEW_TABLESPACES.

+See the Oracle Database 19c Reference Guide for more information: https://docs.oracle.com/en/database/oracle/oracle-database/19/refrn/TABLESPACE_ENCRYPTION.html

+See Glen Hawkin's blog: Introducing Oracle Data Guard Redo Decryption for Hybrid Disaster Recovery Configurations: https://blogs.oracle.com/maa/post/introducing-dg-redo-decrypt-for-hybrid-cloud

+# Oracle Key Vault

+Desupport of Oracle Key Vault 18c as of April 2022

+2022 saw the release of Oracle Key Vault 21.4 and 21.5

+See the documentation for what's new: https://docs.oracle.com/en/database/oracle/key-vault/21.5/okvag/changes-this-release-oracle-key-vault.html

+# Oracle Audit Vault & Database Firewall

+Release of Oracle AVDF 21.7 and 20.8

+See the documentation for what's new: https://docs.oracle.com/en/database/oracle/audit-vault-database-firewall/20/sigrn/index.html

+# Oracle Cloud Database Security

+Integration with OCI IAM and Azure AD

+See Alan's blog for more information: Oracle Autonomous Database users can now be authenticated and managed with Azure Active Directory: https://blogs.oracle.com/cloudsecurity/post/azure-active-directory-can-authenticate-database-users

+# Oracle LiveLabs

+### Tales from the Dark Side: Hacking an Oracle Database

+See Hakim's post on LinkedIn: https://www.linkedin.com/posts/loumihakim_oracle-dbsecurity-livelabs-activity-6965789241897316353-tPhw/

+### Securing a legacy application with Oracle Autonomous Database and Oracle Database Vault

+Give the lab a try in your Oracle Cloud free tier: https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3530

 # Oracle Security Blog

 Some of the 2022 blog posts available at https://blogs.oracle.com/cloudsecurity